No. 17 USC beats Arizona State 89-71 behind Mobley brothers

 - Oops!Something went wrong.Please try again later.

-LOS ANGELES (AP) Evan and Isaiah Mobley proved a two-man wrecking crew for Southern California, scoring nearly half the Trojans' points.
+LOS ANGELES — Evan and Isaiah Mobley proved a two-man wrecking crew for Southern California, scoring nearly half the Trojans’ points.

 Evan Mobley had 22 points, nine rebounds and seven assists, and older brother Isaiah added 20 points and 12 rebounds in 17th-ranked USC’s 89-71 victory over Arizona State on Wednesday that kept the Trojans atop the Pac-12.